- A bunion is a bony lump that forms at your main big toe joint, when the joint is pulled out of line.

-Bunions are a common foot condition in which a bony lump develops at the main joint between the big toe and the foot.
-The bunion forms when the big toe angles outwards towards the smaller toes, pulling the joint out of line.
+Bunions are a common foot condition.
+It’s also known as hallux valgus.
+A bunion is a bony lump that develops at the main joint between the big toe and the foot.
+The bunion forms when the big toe moves towards the other toes, pulling the joint out of line.
+As bunions develop, your big toe will become more angled.

 Bunions usually develop slowly, and many people have them for years with no problems at all.
 However, some people find:

 - the bunion can push their toes and feet out of shape

-- the skin covering the bunion can get red and inflamed or callused
+- the skin covering the bunion can become red and inflamed or calloused (an area of hard, thick skin)

-- the bunion can make wearing shoes and walking difficult and painful
+- the bunion can cause pain while wearing shoes and walking

 Bunions can also be caused by: